susi/dog/README.md

 This versioning scheme means that the maximum version of DOG will be `15.15.15f`, in hex that will be `FFFFh`.
-So far DOG has only release alpha (before version 0.8 and beta releases.
+So far DOG has only release alpha before version 0.8 and beta releases after `0.8.0b`.
 The first final version will be `1.0.0f`.